jxnwxx/tp/docs/UserGuide.md

 ## **Known issues**

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the Graphical User Interface(GUI) will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When entering parameters**, if you include `/` in your parameter, the command will be rejected, please avoid doing so.
+2. **When entering parameters**, you are unable to add special characters into your parameter.
+However, you are allowed to use hyphen, `-`, in your MedicalHistory
    e.g. if the parameter is `n/Hiller s/o Tim`, the `NAME` input will be rejected.
 To remedy this, please use a whitespace instead.
 --------------------------------------------------------------------------------------------------------------------